-The first four events have been extremely successful in raising the profile of the tanker shipping business, both regionally and globally.
+The first four events have been extremely successful in raising the profile of the tanker shipping business, both regionally and globally, and this is expected to do the same.
 Now well established as one of the leading events on the tanker shipping calendar, the Conference is aimed at key decision makers and high-level policy takers within this sector of the shipping industry.
-This year’s event takes place at a time of considerable short-term uncertainty and volatility on global markets, which was unexpected after an exceptionally strong last quarter of 2019.
-The impact of coronavirus and the knock-on effects on the global economy, alongside simmering political disputes, has curbed demand in a way that was hard to predict a short time ago.
-Nonetheless, in the medium to longer term, market fundamentals appear positive and there seems no reason why the 2020s should not be a decade of growth for the tanker shipping business.
+This year’s event takes place at a time of considerable uncertainty and volatility following the pandemic.
+The impact on tanker shipping has been substantial, as have been the knock-on effects of the global economic crash.
+Simmering political disputes, and increased use of trade sanctions, have also shaped tanker demand in a way that would have been hard to predict even a short time ago.
+Tanker shipping will clearly feel the impact of recent events for some time to come.
+But there are market analysts who remain positive and suggest that ultimately the 2020s will be a decade of growth for the tanker shipping business.

 Tuesday 24th November 2020

 Conference Programme Outline

 Registration and refreshments

 Inaugural Address by

 H.E.
 Eng.
 Ahmed Mohammed Shareef Ali Al Khoori,

 Session 1: Tanker trades – assessing the longer-term picture in the new normal